jgjin/not-quite-an-expert/content/posts/lunch_dinner_faces.md

 ---
 I wear separate faces for lunch and dinner.

-My lunch face orders “请来一磅鸡腿”
+My lunch face orders "请来一磅鸡腿"

-My dinner face inquires “which pâté would work well in a sandwich?”
+My dinner face inquires "which pâté would work well in a sandwich?"

 My lunch face devours the fried chicken drumettes indiscriminately, lukewarm flesh and ligament altogether.